From online interactive tools and self-assessments to NHS Health Check – there are lots of ways you can check and assess your health.

 Full terms and conditions can be read here

 If you're aged 40 to 74 you may be eligible for a free NHS Health Check.
 It's a great way to get personalised advice on keeping yourself healthy and active.

 It checks some of your body's most important systems are all running smoothly and it helps to spot any potential problems before they cause real damage.
 Your blood pressure, cholesterol and BMI will all be checked and your results given to you.

 Blood pressure is a measure of the force that your heart uses to pump blood around your body.
 If your blood pressure is high it increases your risk of having a heart attack or stroke.
 High blood pressure is quite common and often has no symptoms.
 The only way to know if you have it is to have your blood pressure checked.

 Cholesterol is a fatty substance that helps your body function normally.
 It's mainly made by the liver, but can also be found in some foods.
 Having an excessively high level of cholesterol in your blood can have an effect on your health, increasing your risk of heart disease and stroke.

 BMI (body mass index) is a measure that adults can use to see if they are a healthy weight for their height.
 For most adults, an ideal BMI is between 18 and 25.
 If your BMI is over 25, you weigh more than is ideal for your height.
 People with an overweight BMI are at greater risk of a range of serious health conditions, including heart disease, stroke, type 2 diabetes and certain cancers.

 By looking after your health, you'll be less likely to need extra support from other people, including your family.
 This means you'll be able to take care of yourself in your own home for longer.
-If you become unwell, the quality of your day-to-day life will be affected.

 Keeping healthy is good for your emotional wellbeing as well as your body.
 Being unwell can mean you're unable to do the things you love and make you happy, like seeing friends or taking part in activities or hobbies.